mjurksa/packetloss/README.md

 sudo apt-get install php php-myql
 ```

 Install Python2.
 This may not be necessary because most Linux distributions come with Python2 preinstalled.
 Make sure you are using Python 2.
-You can Check.
+You can Check by using the following command:
 ```
 python --version